bitcubix/cubixos/README.md

 <!-- getting started -->
 ## Getting Started

-The project contains folder, for example [base_install](base_install/) in each folder or subfolder are diffrent tools (scripts, configs) sometimes together with a tutorial over the tool.
+The project contains folders, for example [base_install](base_install/) in each folder or subfolder are different tools (scripts, configs) sometimes together with a tutorial about the tool.
 For a description of the part look at the `README.md` in the folder.

 <p align="right">(<a href="#top">back to top</a>)</p>